-- Except for historic versions15 of MARS, execute on both hosts hostA and hostB: modprobe mars - 7.
-On hostB: marsadm join-cluster hostA - 8.
+- 7. On hostB: marsadm join-cluster hostA - 8.
 When not yet done, do on each of your hosts: modprobe mars - 9.
 Check that mars is running everywhere: marsadm view all - 10.
 Ignore any warnings that no resources are yet defined.
 But you should check that no warnings about network connections are appearing.
 Both cluster nodes should be able to communicate with each other over the MARS ports (default 7777 to 7779). - 11.
-Additional checks, to be executed on all of your hosts: netstat -lp --tcp | grep 777 netstat --tcp | grep 777 Both variants should show up some healthy connections.
+Additional checks, to be executed on all of your hosts:

+'''

+netstat -lp --tcp | grep 777

+netstat --tcp | grep 777

+'''

+Both variants should show up some healty connections.
 If not, fix your network configuration and/or firewalling etc. Details are outside of the scope of this manual.

 Beware of asymmetric connections, e.g. caused by inappropriate networking or firewall rules.
 Any host must be able to communicate with any other host, at least in the same cluster.
-See also the big footnote 15 starting on the current page (ending on this page).
+See also the big footnote 14 starting on the previous page (ending on this page).

-Do not shoot yourself in your foot by the ill-belief that it would be easy to control the (replication) network traffic and/or to manage fine-granular firewalling on hundreds or thousands of machines, whether a single huge BigCluster or many smaller clusters, e.g. pairwise and/or according to the current LV replica situation etc. Big systems (as such) are not only prone to sporadics like defective hardware, they also tend to some dynamic behaviour like
+Do not shoot yourself in your foot by the ill-belief that it would be easy to control the (replication) network traffic and/or to manage fine-granular firewalling on hundreds or thousands of machines, whether a single huge BigCluster or many smaller clusters, e.g. pairwise and/or according to the current LV replica situation etc. Big systems (as such) are not only prone to sporadics like defective hardware, they also tend to some dynamic behaviour like growth and hardware lifecyle.
+Thus they need updates and housekeeping in an incremental15 manner.
+They aren't static piles of metal and fibres.
+Networking and its configuration should also obey: KISS = Keep It Simple and Stupid.